coverclock/com-diag-hazer/README.md

 * pps - uses Diminuto pintool to multiplex on a 1PPS GPIO pin.
 * producer - consumes data from serial port and forwards as datagrams.
 * provider - consumes datagrams and forwards to serial port.
+* proxy - receive UDP packets from the Base and forward to the Rover.
 * rover - configures and runs an Ardusimple SimpleRTK2B board as a mobile rover.
 * tumbleweed-forwarder - Handles forwarding of RTCM messages from base to rover.